 and each other.

-We also read The Book of Mormon, (which we are finishing TODAY!!!!!).
+We also read The Book of Mormon (which we are finishing TODAY!!!!!).

-which I opened early on December 1st so we could start using it.
+that I opened early on December 1st so we could start using it.

 It's the most beautiful thing ever!

-And with it of course I started another family tradition.
+And with it, of course, I started another family tradition.

 them a little love letter.